distantmagic/personalidol/README.md

 This package does not contain the web server and really I think it shouldn't.
 Locally I am using nginx for development.
-Since the project requires service worker to work it needs to run with SSL (even if you are developing locally).
+Since the project requires service worker it needs to run under SSL (even if you are developing locally).

 I prepared a code snippet to generate self-signed SSL certificate for use under local development to make things a bit easier: